Child SupportExperienced, Respected, Trusted Family Law Guidance

 Children in Virginia have a right to be supported by both parents, whether their parents are married or not, and child support is determined the same way for unmarried parents as for married parents.
 When parents are not married, paternity can be established by agreement or a DNA test.
-At Hicks Crandall Juhl PC, our lawyers represent mothers and fathers in Fairfax and other communities in northern Virginia in all child support matters.
+At Hicks Crandall Juhl P.C., our lawyers represent mothers and fathers in Fairfax and other communities in northern Virginia in all child support matters.
+You can trust us to help you secure a fair support payment plan that ensures both parents are sharing an equal financial responsibility.

 If you and the other parent are both W-2 wage earners and your child does not have special medical or educational issues, child support is fairly easy to determine in Virginia.
 There is a statutory formula used to determine the amount of child support the payor parent will pay to the payee parent each month.
 Of course, our lawyers can quickly calculate the correct numbers to put into the formula and determine the final amount of monthly child support.